lowRISC/opentitan/doc/rm/comportability_specification/index.md

 ### Interrupt Hardware Implementation

-All interrupts as sent to the processor are active-high level interrupts of equal severity<sup>3</sup>.
+All interrupts as sent to the processor are active-high level interrupts of equal severity<sup>2</sup>.
 Taking an interrupt `foo` as an example, the block diagram below shows the hardware implementation.
 The assumption is that there is an internal signal (call it `event_foo`) that indicates the detection of the event that is to trigger the interrupt.
 The block diagram shows the interaction between that event, the three defining software-facing registers, and the output interrupt `intr_foo_o`.

-<sup>3</sup> Higher priority interrupts in the form of a Non-Maskable Interrupt (NMI) are expected to be overlaid in the near future.
+<sup>2</sup> Higher priority interrupts in the form of a Non-Maskable Interrupt (NMI) are expected to be overlaid in the future.

 ![Example Interrupt HW](comportability_diagram_intr_hw.svg)